What is water pressure?

-Did you know that we offer a whole host of free water saving products?
-These products help you to make small changes to your daily routine, such as knocking a few minutes off of you morning shower or turning the tap off when you brush your teeth.
-This can help to free up water for other household appliances and save your money on your water bill.
+Did you know that we offer a whole host of free water-saving products?
+These products help you to make small changes to your daily routine, such as knocking a few minutes off your morning shower or turning the tap off when you brush your teeth.
+This can help to free up water for other household appliances and save money on your water bill.

 When to call us